Written by

 Why wouldn’t you want to have your contact’s up-to-date information before the biggest giving season of the year?

+Good things come to those who ask.
+So why not ask your inactive subscribers if they’re still interested in your emails?
 In the example below, there’s a clear CTA requesting the subscriber to click the link if they still want to receive emails.

-Just make sure the link leads to a thank you or confirmation page so the user knows that they’re still subscribed to your emails!
+Make sure the link leads to a thank you or confirmation page so the user knows that they’re still subscribed to your emails!

+These re-engagement emails are a great way to get contacts excited about your mission again.
 On average, an office worker receives 121 emails daily – probably more if they’re fully remote.

+That’s a lot!
+So it’s easy for your emails to get lost in the mix.
 Sometimes people need a friendly nudge and reminder about the value your charity provides and why they signed up to begin with.

 This is a powerful re-engagement email to send to a segmented list of inactive subscribers who donated in the past year.